Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApiCoreV1ConfigMapProjection
 ### Properties
-* **items**: [IoK8SApiCoreV1KeyToPath](#iok8sapicorev1keytopath)[]: If unspecified, each key-value pair in the Data field of the referenced ConfigMap will be projected into the volume as a file whose name is the key and content is the value.
+* **items**: [IoK8SApiCoreV1KeyToPath](#iok8sapicorev1keytopath)[]: items if unspecified, each key-value pair in the Data field of the referenced ConfigMap will be projected into the volume as a file whose name is the key and content is the value.
 If specified, the listed keys will be projected into the specified paths, and unlisted keys will not be present.
 If a key is specified which is not present in the ConfigMap, the volume setup will error unless it is marked optional.
 Paths must be relative and may not contain the '..' path or start with '..'.
 * **name**: string: Name of the referent.
 More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
-* **optional**: bool: Specify whether the ConfigMap or its keys must be defined
+* **optional**: bool: optional specify whether the ConfigMap or its keys must be defined

 ## IoK8SApiCoreV1ConfigMapVolumeSource
 ### Properties
-* **defaultMode**: int: Optional: mode bits used to set permissions on created files by default.
+* **defaultMode**: int: defaultMode is optional: mode bits used to set permissions on created files by default.
 Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.
 YAML accepts both octal and decimal values, JSON requires decimal values for mode bits.
 Defaults to 0644.
 Directories within the path are not affected by this setting.
 This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.
-* **items**: [IoK8SApiCoreV1KeyToPath](#iok8sapicorev1keytopath)[]: If unspecified, each key-value pair in the Data field of the referenced ConfigMap will be projected into the volume as a file whose name is the key and content is the value.
+* **items**: [IoK8SApiCoreV1KeyToPath](#iok8sapicorev1keytopath)[]: items if unspecified, each key-value pair in the Data field of the referenced ConfigMap will be projected into the volume as a file whose name is the key and content is the value.
 If specified, the listed keys will be projected into the specified paths, and unlisted keys will not be present.
 If a key is specified which is not present in the ConfigMap, the volume setup will error unless it is marked optional.
 Paths must be relative and may not contain the '..' path or start with '..'.
 * **name**: string: Name of the referent.
 More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
-* **optional**: bool: Specify whether the ConfigMap or its keys must be defined
+* **optional**: bool: optional specify whether the ConfigMap or its keys must be defined

 ## IoK8SApiCoreV1Container
 ### Properties
 * **args**: string[]: Arguments to the entrypoint.
-The docker image's CMD is used if this is not provided.
+The container image's CMD is used if this is not provided.
 Variable references $(VAR_NAME) are expanded using the container's environment.
 If a variable cannot be resolved, the reference in the input string will be unchanged.
-The $(VAR_NAME) syntax can be escaped with a double $$, ie: $$(VAR_NAME).
+Double $$ are reduced to a single $, which allows for escaping the $(VAR_NAME) syntax: i.e. "$$(VAR_NAME)" will produce the string literal "$(VAR_NAME)".
 Escaped references will never be expanded, regardless of whether the variable exists or not.
 Cannot be updated.
 More info: https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#running-a-command-in-a-shell
 * **command**: string[]: Entrypoint array.
 Not executed within a shell.
-The docker image's ENTRYPOINT is used if this is not provided.
+The container image's ENTRYPOINT is used if this is not provided.
 Variable references $(VAR_NAME) are expanded using the container's environment.
 If a variable cannot be resolved, the reference in the input string will be unchanged.
-The $(VAR_NAME) syntax can be escaped with a double $$, ie: $$(VAR_NAME).
+Double $$ are reduced to a single $, which allows for escaping the $(VAR_NAME) syntax: i.e. "$$(VAR_NAME)" will produce the string literal "$(VAR_NAME)".
 Escaped references will never be expanded, regardless of whether the variable exists or not.
 Cannot be updated.
 More info: https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#running-a-command-in-a-shell
 * **env**: [IoK8SApiCoreV1EnvVar](#iok8sapicorev1envvar)[]: List of environment variables to set in the container.
 Cannot be updated.
 * **envFrom**: [IoK8SApiCoreV1EnvFromSource](#iok8sapicorev1envfromsource)[]: List of sources to populate environment variables in the container.
 The keys defined within a source must be a C_IDENTIFIER.
 All invalid keys will be reported as an event when the container is starting.
 When a key exists in multiple sources, the value associated with the last source will take precedence.
 Values defined by an Env with a duplicate key will take precedence.
 Cannot be updated.
-* **image**: string: Docker image name.
+* **image**: string: Container image name.
 More info: https://kubernetes.io/docs/concepts/containers/images This field is optional to allow higher level config management to default or override container images in workload controllers like Deployments and StatefulSets.
 * **imagePullPolicy**: string: Image pull policy.
 One of Always, Never, IfNotPresent.
 Defaults to Always if :latest tag is specified, or IfNotPresent otherwise.
 Cannot be updated.
 More info: https://kubernetes.io/docs/concepts/containers/images#updating-images
 * **lifecycle**: [IoK8SApiCoreV1Lifecycle](#iok8sapicorev1lifecycle): Lifecycle describes actions that the management system should take in response to container lifecycle events.
 For the PostStart and PreStop lifecycle handlers, management of the container blocks until the action is complete, unless the container process fails, in which case the handler is aborted.
 * **livenessProbe**: [IoK8SApiCoreV1Probe](#iok8sapicorev1probe): Probe describes a health check to be performed against a container to determine whether it is alive or ready to receive traffic.
 * **name**: string (Required): Name of the container specified as a DNS_LABEL.
 Each container in a pod must have a unique name (DNS_LABEL).
 Cannot be updated.
 * **ports**: [IoK8SApiCoreV1ContainerPort](#iok8sapicorev1containerport)[]: List of ports to expose from the container.
-Exposing a port here gives the system additional information about the network connections a container uses, but is primarily informational.
 Not specifying a port here DOES NOT prevent that port from being exposed.
 Any port which is listening on the default "0.0.0.0" address inside a container will be accessible from the network.
+Modifying this array with strategic merge patch may corrupt the data.
+For more information See https://github.com/kubernetes/kubernetes/issues/108255.
 Cannot be updated.
 * **readinessProbe**: [IoK8SApiCoreV1Probe](#iok8sapicorev1probe): Probe describes a health check to be performed against a container to determine whether it is alive or ready to receive traffic.
 * **resources**: [IoK8SApiCoreV1ResourceRequirements](#iok8sapicorev1resourcerequirements): ResourceRequirements describes the compute resource requirements.
 * **securityContext**: [IoK8SApiCoreV1SecurityContext](#iok8sapicorev1securitycontext): SecurityContext holds security configuration that will be applied to a container.
 Some fields are present in both SecurityContext and PodSecurityContext.
 When both are set, the values in SecurityContext take precedence.